THE EXPRESS IMAGE OF GOD’S PERSON

 While the law pronounces death upon sinners, Jesus freely and abundantly offers mercy, forgiveness and eternal life to sinners who turn to Him and put their faith in Him for salvation.

 While the law spoke condemnation and death to the woman, Jesus spoke justification and life.
 Jesus said to her, “Neither do I condemn you; go and sin no more.”
 (John 8:11 NKJV).

 Apparently, Jesus did not condone or approve of her sin.
-But, Jesus’ action in this case clearly revealed God’s heart.
-It showed that God loves sinners and takes no delight in the death of any sinners (1 John 3:16-17, 1 Tim.
+But Jesus’ action in this case clearly revealed God’s heart.
+It showed that God loves sinners and takes no delight in the death of any sinner (1 John 3:16-17, 1 Tim.
 2:4, 2 Pet.
 3:9).

 The Scripture amply attests to the truth that only the Lord Jesus Christ was the perfect witness of God the Father in the world.
 No one knew God’s heart as Jesus did, for He was with God from the beginning (John 1:1-3).